lit/lit/dev-docs/lit-labs-lifecycle.md

 1. Make a new package in the monorepo at `packages/{name}`

    1. Copy the source from `packages/labs/{name}` and update all the places that reference labs
    2. Remove any deprecated APIs.
 You should not have to remove or change non-deprecated APIs.
-If there's an specific reason to do so, make sure you point this out in the review.
+If there's a specific reason to do so, make sure you point this out in the review.
 If there are any breaking changes made at this point they must be reflected in the final version of the labs package published.
    3. Update the version to `1.0.0`, regardless of what the version of the labs package is.

 2. Update the labs package to re-export the production package